BetterScripts/posix/libgetargs.md

   ARGUMENTs to be OPERANDs.
 - _ON_: an ARGUMENT that is exactly `--` must be present after _all_ OPTIONs and before _any_ OPERANDs.
+- If this is enabled (_ON_), then optional OPTION-ARGUMENTS can be specified using the ARGUMENT _following_ the OPTION (in addition to the normal formats).
 - Can help detect some usage errors.
 - Mutually exclusive with [`BS_LIBGETARGS_CONFIG_INTERLEAVED_OPERANDS`](#bs_libgetargs_config_interleaved_operands).